Skip to content

 What about colour and aesthetics?

 WPC's appeal is wood-like grain.
-Aluminium powder coat reproduces wood grain (Decoral, sublimation finishes) at QUALICOAT Class 2 quality β 15+ year colour retention vs WPC's 5β8 year visible fade.
+Aluminium powder coat can also reproduce wood grain through sublimation finishes, while keeping the structural frame in aluminium.
 So the "looks like wood" argument is no longer exclusive to WPC.

 Practical decision tree

-- Building a pergola / carport / glass railing / louvre system? β Aluminium.
-WPC isn't a real option here. - Replacing a deck surface only? β WPC vs real wood vs aluminium decking β choice depends on aesthetic + maintenance preference. - Fencing a residential lot, low wind exposure? β WPC fence panels can work, but aluminium fence panels (like the VisioMod Aluminium Fence System) offer the same look with 2β3Γ the lifespan. - Coastal, hospitality, or multi-residential? β Aluminium, no exception.
+- Building a pergola / carport / glass railing / louvre system? → Aluminium is normally the structural material to evaluate first. - Replacing a deck surface only? → WPC vs real wood vs aluminium decking — choice depends on aesthetic + maintenance preference. - Fencing a residential lot, low wind exposure? → WPC fence panels can work, but aluminium fence panels (like the VisioMod Aluminium Fence System) offer the same look with 2–3× the lifespan. - Coastal, hospitality, or multi-residential? → Start with an aluminium structural system and confirm coating, fire and fixing requirements project by project.

 FAQ